RUM Monitoring

 - A trend chart you can flip between metrics

-- A geographic heatmap showing performance by country
+- A geographic performance map showing Core Web Vitals by country

 - A per-page table ranking pages by their Web Vital scores